Russian forces tighten grip on Kyiv gateway as residents describe growing perils

 With the power gone, many residents are sleeping in street clothes to keep warm, said those who have left Irpin.

-Andrii Kolesnyk, 45, who runs at guesthouse in Irpin, said about 15 troops entered their property on Sunday.
+Andrii Kolesnyk, 45, who runs a guesthouse in Irpin, said about 15 troops entered their property on Sunday.
 Then they parked five military vehicles outside and stayed overnight, “using me and my guest as a [human] shield,” he said.

 “They stole everything they saw,” he said.
 “They stole money I left to run the hotel.
 All the jewelry, everything.
 All the electronics.”